-Do you have a LEGO fan in your house?
+Do you have a LEGO fan in your house who would love painting LEGOs?
 I have two of them!
 From time to time, it’s fun to enjoy LEGOs in a different way.
 This past weekend, we tried Lego Painting.
-Lego Painting is a fun, creative, and colorful art experience!
+It’s a fun, creative, and colorful art experience!
 Learn about textures, patterns, and colors in this kid-led art activity!

 At first, my kids were unsure about using their LEGOs to make paintings.
 They were worried the paint was gong to ruin their toys.
 After they were assured that the paint was indeed washable and would not stain their LEGOs, they were ready to dive in!
 The kids gathered a diversity of LEGO pieces, from mini figures to bricks to wheels!

 After gathering supplies, squirt several colors of washable paint onto a paper plate.

 Invite kids to dip their LEGO pieces into the paint, then stamp, roll, or press them onto a piece of clean white paper.

 Look at all those textures!

 Encourage kids to paint with all different angles of their LEGO pieces.
 For example, using the treads of tires will create a long, smooth tire track.
 But when that tire is flipped to the side and stamped, you get a larger circle with a small dot in the center!